Back to Insights

 • Proven tool used by successful portfolio companies

-Best Practice: Always discuss venture debt plans with your board early.
+Always discuss venture debt plans with your board early.
 Most will require consent for debt financing, but this is usually a formality if terms are reasonable.
-Transparency builds trust.

 The Reality: Venture debt can actually be faster than equity fundraising if you're prepared and work with the right partners.